Afonso Sanches, Lord of Albuquerque

-Afonso Sanches, Lord of Albuquerque (1289–1329; also known as Alfonso Sanches) was a Medieval nobleman, Lord of Cerva and Alburquerque.
+Afonso Sanches, Lord of Albuquerque (24 May 1289 – 2 November 1329), also known as Alfonso Sanches, was a Portuguese nobleman, Lord of Cerva and Alburquerque.

 Biography

-Born in Portugal, he was the firstborn and favorite son of King Denis of Portugal and Aldonça Rodrigues Talha.
-He was also the half brother of Afonso IV.
+Born in Portugal, he was the second and favorite son of King Denis of Portugal.
+His mother was Aldonça Rodrigues Talha.
+He was also half brother of King Afonso IV.
 Afonso was married to Teresa Martins Telo, daughter of João Afonso Telo, the first count of Barcelos, and of Teresa Sánchez, an illegitimate daughter of Sancho IV the Brave, king of Castile and León.
 They were the parents of João Afonso de Albuquerque.

 Afonso and his wife Teresa were the founders of the Monastery of Santa Clara in Vila do Conde where both were buried.

+The Catholic Church opened a cause for the beatification of Afonso and Teresa on 17 January 1723, and the two were formally declared Servants of God.